Alliance Fact Sheet

-Our members represent 37 percent of the population in Santa Cruz, Monterey and Merced counties.
+Our members represent 43 percent of the population in Merced, Monterey and Santa Cruz counties.
 We serve seniors, persons and children with disabilities, low-income mothers and their children, children who were previously uninsured, pregnant women, home care workers who are caring for the elderly and disabled, and low-income, childless adults ages 19–64.

-Our programs currently include Medi-Cal Managed Care serving Santa Cruz, Monterey and Merced counties, and Alliance Care In-Home Supportive Services (IHSS) in Monterey County.
+Our programs currently include Medi-Cal Managed Care serving Merced, Monterey and Santa Cruz counties, and Alliance Care In-Home Supportive Services (IHSS) in Monterey County.

-The Alliance partners with more than 11,743 providers to form our provider network, with 85.83 percent of primary care physicians and 84.10 percent of specialists within our service area contracted to provide services to our members.
+The Alliance partners with more than 11,981 providers to form our provider network, with 87 percent of primary care physicians and 85 percent of specialists within our service area contracted to provide services to our members.
 The Alliance also partners with more than 3,624 providers to deliver behavioral health and vision services.